 Identifying First Nation, Métis or Inuit in historical census returns

-Seeking an understanding of Aboriginal identity through family histories and genealogical research can be a challenging task in Canada.
+Seeking an understanding of Indigenous identity through family histories and genealogical research can be a challenging task in Canada.
 Two systems of definitions exist—one based in law and legislation, the other in family tradition and community practice.

 For example, a researcher will find that early documents may use derogatory terms, such as “Indian,” “Half-breed,” and “Eskimo,” which have since been replaced by accurate terms.
 It is important therefore to recognize that languages have contexts and histories.
 As cultures change, so do the meanings of words and their usage for a given period, place and culture.
-Section 35(2) of the Constitution Act, 1982 recognizes three distinct groups of Aboriginal peoples: Indian, Inuit and Métis peoples.
+Section 35(2) of the Constitution Act, 1982 recognizes three distinct groups of Indigenous peoples: Indian, Inuit and Métis peoples.
 These are separate groups, with each having unique and diverse heritage, language, cultural practices and spiritual beliefs.

 The various censuses were not consistent in the questions they asked Canadians.
-For those researching a potential aboriginal ancestor, there are some census returns that are more helpful than others.
+For those researching a potential Indigenous ancestor, there are some census returns that are more helpful than others.
 A classic example is the 1870 Census for Manitoba, in which the federal government clearly wanted to know whether the residents of the new province were either Métis, Indian (First Nation) or White.
 Similarly, the 1901 Census refers to Canadians as being White, Red, Yellow or Black.

 Note: The Inuit in the North were not generally counted in the federal Canadian Census until after 1941.